cubiclesoft/php-ext-qolfuncs/README.md

 * $dst - A string passed by reference to splice.
 * $dst_offset - The offset into the destination string to start the splice.
 Supports negative offsets from the end of the string.
 * $dst_length - The length of the destination string to replace from the offset.
-Supports negative lengths and is nullable (Default is null).
+Supports negative lengths from the end of the string and is nullable (Default is null).
 * $src - A string to insert starting at $dst_offset (Default is '').
 * $src_offset - The offset into the source string to begin copying.
 Supports negative offsets from the end of the string (Default is 0).
 * $src_length - The length of the source string to copy.
-Supports negative lengths and is nullable (Default is null).
+Supports negative lengths from the end of the string and is nullable (Default is null).
 * $src_repeat - The number of times to repeat the source string (Default is 1).
 * $shrink - Whether or not to shrink the destination string (Default is true).
 When false and the destination is smaller than the input buffer, then this affects the return value.
 * $dst_lastsize - The last size returned from str_splice().
 Nullable (Default is null).